Isiah Kiner-Falefa Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 4.06 team ERA ranks 13th across all MLB pitching staffs.
+- The Guardians have the 12th-ranked team ERA across all MLB pitching staffs (3.99).

-- Guardians pitchers combine to give up 26 home runs (0.9 per game), the seventh-fewest in baseball.
+- The Guardians allow the seventh-fewest home runs in baseball (27 total, 0.9 per game).

-- The Guardians are sending Quantrill (1-2) out to make his sixth start of the season.
-He is 1-2 with a 5.40 ERA and 15 strikeouts through 25 2/3 innings pitched.
+- The Guardians are sending Bibee (1-0) to the mound for his second start of the season.

-- In his last appearance on Monday against the Colorado Rockies, the right-hander tossed 3 1/3 innings, allowing five earned runs while surrendering eight hits.
+- In his most recent time out on Wednesday, the right-hander tossed 5 2/3 innings against the Colorado Rockies, allowing one earned run while surrendering six hits.

-- The 28-year-old has put up an ERA of 5.40, with 5.4 strikeouts per nine innings, in five games this season.
-Opponents have a .303 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.